Deezguts/Custom-MTF-Announcement/README.md

 # CustomMTFAnnouncement
 A simple exiled plugin that changes the Cassie announcement when NTF spawned.

+# Installation
+Requires Exiled 5.3.0 for this plugin to work.
+Simply place CustomMTFAnnouncement.dll into your EXILED/Plugins Folder.

 # Configs
 ```yml
 # Whether or not the plugin is enabled.